 Being a maker isn’t something new.
 Artists, hobbyists, entrepreneurs, and others are all makers, and the sunshine state has some amazingly creative people living here.
-Getting together and finding a community with which they can interact and learn from is a natural extension of that creativity.
+Getting together and finding a community where they can interact and learn from each other is a natural extension of that creativity.

 That led to Maker Faire events as well as makerspaces.
 Makerspaces are membership-based facilities that offer different services usually based on shared access to tools that normally would be difficult to get on your own.
-Lasers, 3D printers, welding equipment, woodworking tools, and screen printing are a few examples.
+Laser cutters, 3D printers, welding equipment, woodworking tools, and screen printing are a few examples.

 We have an incredible maker community in Florida.
 There are dedicated maker spaces, in Orlando, Tampa, Palm Beach and Miami.

 And it really is a community.
 If you attend an event, Open House or “Open Make” at one of these places, you’ll find a lot of people who genuinely want to share what they know to help out with your project.
 The same can be said for Gainesville, Jacksonville, Orlando, Palm Bay, Palm Beach, and many other communities as well.